cs3110/textbook/ads/callbacks.md

 needs to be the same as the type the callback expects as input.

-After being invoked on a promise and callback, e.g., `bind p c`, the `bind` function immediately returns.
-It does not wait for the promise to be resolved, nor for the callback to be run.
+After being invoked on a promise and callback, e.g., `bind p c`, the `bind` function does one of three things, depending on the state of `p`:

+* If `p` is already resolved, then `c` might immediately run on the contents of `p`, or it might be registered to run later.
+The promise that is returned might or might not be pending, depending on what `c` does.

+* If `p` is already rejected, then `c` does not run.
+The promise that is returned is also rejected, with the same exception as `p`.

+* If `p` is pending, then `bind` does not wait for `p` to be resolved, nor for `c` to be run.
 Rather, `bind` just registers the callback to eventually be run when (or if) the promise is resolved.
 Therefore the `bind` function returns a new promise.
 That promise will become resolved when (or if) the callback completes running, sometime in the future.
 Its contents will be whatever contents are contained within the promise that the callback itself returns.

-In other words, we have one promise of type `'a Lwt.t` and two promises of type `'b Lwt.t`:
+Let's consider that final case in more detail.
+We have one promise of type `'a Lwt.t` and two promises of type `'b Lwt.t`:

 * The promise of type `'a Lwt.t`, call it promise X, is an input to `bind`.
-It may still be pending when `bind` is called, and when `bind` returns.
+It was pending when `bind` was called, and when `bind` returns.

-* The first promise of type `'b Lwt.t`, call it promise Y, is created by `bind` and immediately returned to the user.
+* The first promise of type `'b Lwt.t`, call it promise Y, is created by `bind` and returned to the user.
 It is pending at that point.

 * The second promise of type `'b Lwt.t`, call it promise Z, has not yet been created.
 It will be created later, when promise X has been